Colour Grading and Contrast in DaVinci Resolve: Neutral, Natural, and Beyond

 The second shot needs a little adjusting to match the first and include some targeted contrast / David Bode

 I used a very similar technique for the second shot.
-The idea was not to do too much to the colours because the skin tones already look good, but to better draw the eye to the subject and enhance the narrative.
+The idea was not to do too much to the colours because the tones already look good, but to better draw the eye to the subject and enhance the narrative.

 Adding Masks and Motion Tracking